-What you will do when volunteering
+What you will do when volunteering or on your working holiday

-Both these programmes are designed for your enjoyment.
+All of these programmes are designed for your enjoyment.
 You aren’t just looking after horse safari guests; you are the guests.
 Whilst there is stable-work, tack cleaning and usual yard labour work to be done, this experience is tailored to give you the best holiday experience possible.
 Your days will be spilt into different horse riding and bush activities.
 You will enjoy riding every day and experience a mix of activities from trail rides searching for zebras and giraffe, cross country trails through the bush, dressage and schooling sessions, horse swims to cool-off on a hot day and much more.

 Alongside the horses, you will be immersed in the African wilderness, soaking up the magic of life in the bush.
 It is an experience like no other, and you will are sure to leave with a new outlook on life.
 You will have the opportunity to join a variety of excursions and experience a multitude of activities beyond your horse programme; be it visiting the world-famous Victoria Falls, game driving into the Kruger National Park or experiencing life in a local village – there is something for everyone.

-Who goes on our volunteer holidays?
+Who goes on our volunteer/working holidays?

 How long should I go for?

-For both programmes we can happily accept riders of all levels.
+For all the programmes we can happily accept riders of all levels.
 Whatever your experience, your riding will improve dramatically after 2 to 12 weeks of daily horse riding.
 You will not only improve your skills in the saddle, but also your skills on the ground.
 Learning about the running of an African stables and practicing general horse management, horse care and ground-skills.

 In Africa, the vet isn’t a short drive down the road, medicine and equipment isn’t available 24/7 and tack can’t be easily ordered online.
 Whatever you think you know about working with horses, working with horses in Africa often requires a whole different way of thinking.
 It requires imagination, often improvisation(!), a laid-back attitude and determination.

-Even though both programmes can take riders of all levels, this will not hold back a more advanced rider.
+Even though these programmes can take riders of all levels, this will not hold back a more advanced rider.
 The programmes handle different riding levels brilliantly and they will often split lessons, outrides and the various activities into groups by experience.